jaredly/geometricart/docs-src/Roadmap.md

 which, at the very least, I can print out for folks

 - [ ] dump the block of types into `thefn.types`
-- [ ] render it out folks, underlining everything that has a type recognized? and show it in the tooltip and then we can do things like render the tooltip value based on specific types.
+- [ ] render it out folks, and show it in the tooltip and then we can do things like render the tooltip value based on specific types.